RajMajhi/SEVAutobot-3/README.md

 ## Quick Start

 1. Power on TurboPi.
-2. Connect via SSH -> ssh pi@192.168.0.102
+   1.1.
+Check all the lights are on like shown in the image.
+   1.2.
+Also wait till you hear a beep sound (The 1x beep sound means Raspberry pi OS is booted)

-3. Make sure to connect it to the ethernet
+2. Make sure to connect it to the ethernet
+   2.1 Check whether you see green and yellow lights ON or FLICKERING if it's not means it is not connected.
+   2.2

+3. Connect via SSH -> ssh pi@192.168.0.102 (Refer Software Setup.md)

-4. Check if Pendrive is connected
+5. Check if Pendrive is connected
-5. Verify camera connection.
+6. Verify camera connection.
-6. Launch control software.
+7. Launch control software.
-7. Test movement and camera stream.
+8. Test movement and camera stream.

 ## Documentation Sections